SpaceBaker/xilux/doc/diary.md

 Do the same as what was done with the linux kernel.

+## Building the kernel
+Prior to building anything, source the 'setup_env.sh' script.
+This make sure you are compiling for the correct target.
+In the kernel dir, use 'make menuconfig' to enable/disable all the neccessary config points you need.
+This is a complex and tedious task.
+For my specific case, I used the 'xilinx_zynq_defconfig' found on Xilinx 'linux-xlnx' repo.
+(Careful here, it might be trying to change unkown config points)

+To find available defconfigs
+> make help | grep defconfig

+To create a .config out of a defconfig
+> make xxx_defconfig

+To build the kernel (with the maximum available cores)
+> make -j$(nproc)

 ## Adding sources
 All the applications you want on your target system are layed out in 'sources/manifest' Refer to 'doc/manifest.md' on how to add to it.